Early Years Initial Teacher Training (EYITT) Early Years Teacher Status

 - Meet the Teachers’ Standards (Early Years) and play an active role in raising the status and quality of the Early Years workforce.

 High quality early years education and childcare can have a powerful impact on young children, preparing them for school and later life.
-Gaining Early Years Teacher Status will ensure you gain deserved recognition for developing your expertise as a leader and reflective practitioner, as well as demonstrating that you meet the Teachers' Standards (Early Years) and have in-depth knowledge of the Early Years Foundation Stage.
+Achieving Early Years Teacher Status will ensure you gain deserved recognition for developing your expertise as a leader and reflective practitioner, as well as demonstrating that you meet the Teachers' Standards (Early Years) and have in-depth knowledge of the Early Years Foundation Stage.

-A range of different routes are available, reflecting the diverse needs and backgrounds of applicants seeking Early Years Teacher Status.
 Upon successful completion of the appropriate route, you will be a specialist in early years care and education with the vision, commitment and drive required to lead practice, support colleagues, influence change and improve the outcomes for young children in Early Years provision.

 Edge Hill University